In Part 5, we learned that interpretation is the application of the proverb.

-In this section we will look closer of the importance of receiving interpretation with wisdom and understanding.
+We will also look closer of the importance of receiving interpretation with wisdom and understanding.
 The “principal” thing; wisdom from above (heaven), is what gives the mind a right order, the pattern of thought that will set up and establish a pure state of mind.
-Wisdom, in the proverb is in the female gender.
-Recall that Jesus is birthed through a virtuous woman; a mother named Mary, who is a virgin representing the wisdom of God.
+Wisdom, in the proverb, is in the female gender.
+Recall that Jesus is birthed through a virtuous woman; a mother named Mary, a virgin representing the wisdom of God.

 Introduction of Wisdom

 In the book of Proverbs, it speaks of wisdom as the application of truth.